 College and university professors deliver classroom instruction, help students find internships, and assist with career planning.
 They also pursue their own research, publishing findings in scholarly journals and presenting at conferences.
 Furthermore, they usually perform administrative duties like developing curricula and boosting student enrollment in the department.

 - Security Consultant

-While individuals with a master's degree can work as security consultants, the highest-paying senior positions are reserved for experienced professionals with doctoral training.
+While individuals with a master's degree can work as security consultants, the highest-paying senior positions are often reserved for experienced professionals with doctoral degrees.
 These consultants apply their cybersecurity knowledge to help clients strengthen their information systems against intrusion, theft, and attacks.
-They identify security gaps, conduct penetration tests, and provide recommendations for multi-layered security infrastructure.
+They identify security gaps, conduct penetration tests, and provide recommendations for multilayered security infrastructure.

 - Forensic Psychologist

 Forensic psychologists help criminal investigators, attorneys, and judges understand factors like memory, perception, and a perpetrator's mental state.
 They often testify in court as expert witnesses.
 Forensic psychologists can specialize in criminal, family, or civil casework.
 After earning their doctorate, professionals who want to work within the government judicial and criminal justice systems usually need to obtain state licensure.